SOLAS-TTRPG/SOLAS/Player's Handbook/Player's Handbook.md

 ## Exhaustion
 This comes when a character has undergone such a heavy burden (being awake for too long, physical exertion, or sustaining too much damage).
 There are different degrees of exhaustion, and they correspond with how many **points of exhaustion** that you have.
 For each point of exhaustion you've accumulated:

-- You recover one less stamina and focus at the start of your turns (to a minimum of zero).
+- You roll one less die for **all** checks and rolls.
 - Your speed is reduced by one tile (to a minimum of zero).

 Exhaustion is not removed by healing.
 Only resting does this.

 ## On a Turn
 It's your time to shine!
-Your character starts their turn by recovering some of their **Stamina** points (up to their maximum) the amount you recover of each is equal to your **Constitution**.
-Additionally, all characters recover at least one **Focus**, up to their maximum.
+Your character starts their turn by recovering two **Stamina** points, up to three.
+Additionally, all characters recover one **Focus**, up to their maximum.

 Now you're ready to go!
 You can take any of the following actions for the cost of 1 stamina point: